Wyoming hunt Planner

 Additional Hunting Opportunities: None

-Herd Unit Job Completion Report: See the EL102 (Jackson) Job Completion Report for more detailed information on the management of this elk herd.
+Herd Unit Job Completion Report: See the EL102 (Jackson) Job Completion Report in the Jackson Region on the Hunting and Trapping page on the WGFD website for more detailed information on the management of this elk herd.

 Area 75 - Type 4